Abhishek172/bloggerr/README.md

 # bloggerr

-Made using the RESTful Routes
+<br>Made using the RESTful Routes
-This blog app follow RESTful routing concept for CRUD(Create, Read, Update and Delete) This is the v1
+<br>This blog app follow RESTful routing concept for CRUD(Create, Read, Update and Delete)
+<br>This is the v1
-For further version, working on adding login authentication as well as comments to post below the blog
+<br>For further version, working on adding login authentication as well as comments to post below the blog

 ## Technologies used